By: Ashley Yost and Mali Jane

 Intuition heightens because you begin to connect to all parts of your mind and body.
 Instead of always observing the world and your life outwardly, you turn inward.
 Listening and connecting raises your intuition to help you have the right answer at the right time in your life.

 A willingness to show up is all you need to begin a yoga practice.
-Golden Yoga and programs of its kind are developed for all ages and abilities.
-Yoga works anyone who is interested in living healthy and happy.
+Yoga works anyone who is interested in living healthy and happy lives.

 About AM Yoga: AM Yoga in Grand Rapids is the first yoga and meditation studio created to help you discover who you are by removing what you aren’t through yoga, meditation, service, community and love.